-ProCredit Bank focuses on the provision of financial services to small and medium businesses as well as to private clients.
+The business model is clear and straightforward: ProCredit Bank focuses on the provision of financial services to small and medium businesses as well as to private clients.
+The bank applies strict selection criteria and use a holistic approach with its customers.
+This also includes an individual assessment of ESG (Environmental, Social and Governance) aspects for all business customers.
 Accordingly, income is generated primarily in the form of interest income on customer loans and fee income from account operations and payments.
-All of the group's other operations are performed mainly in support of the core business.
-ProCredit Bank assumes mainly credit risk, interest rate risk, operational risk and liquidity risk in the course of its day-to-day operations.
+All of the bank's other operations are performed mainly in support of the core business.
+ProCredit Bank therefore assumes mainly credit risk, interest rate risk, operational risk and liquidity risk in the course of its day-to-day operations.
 At the same time, ProCredit avoids or largely limits all other risks involved in banking operations.